Alternatives to Violence Project Britain

 Who we help

-We work in communities and in prisons.
-We help people of all ages, backgrounds, and in different life situations.
+We work in communities and prisons.
+We help adults of all ages, backgrounds and in different life situations who are interested in:

 If you are interested, see the list of upcoming workshops.